Ang Probinsyano season 4: Plot

-In order to make Renato Hipolito pay for his brutalities and his sellout of his being an erstwhile member of Pulang Araw.Romulo,Cardo,and Anton attempt to do an investigation on his past and to unmask the real motive behind the mass bombing incidents in Manila an unscrupulous and corrupt military colonel blackmail and bribed them to commence the bombing.Anton also reveals to Cardo that they did not accept the bribe because Pulang Araw would never tolerate abuse,oppression,and any act of injustice.Now the tables have turned and Romulo confronts Renato for his desertion and treachery and blaming him for being the cause of the deaths of his wife,daughter,and grandson also for the deaths of his comrades.
+In order to make Renato Hipolito pay for his brutalities and the betrayal of his formerly associated group, Pulang Araw, Romulo, Cardo, and Anton attempt to investigate his past and unmask the real motive behind the mass bombing incidents in Manila.
+Now that the tables have turned, Romulo confronts Renato for his desertion and treachery, blaming him for being the cause of the deaths of his wife, daughter, and grandson, as well as the deaths of his comrades.
+While he attempts to kill Renato, Cardo stops him, leaving Renato wounded and alive.

-At this point, Senator de Silva is revealed as a drug dealer who drew funding from Don Emilio in exchange for securing the reversal of the latter's conviction and a stake in de Silva's drug empire.
-De Silva subsequently joins the hunt for Pulang Araw to catch up to Hipolito in the ratings, both eyeing the top spot to secure the nomination for the Presidency of the Philippines.
-Bert is later killed by Sen. de Silva's henchmen after the latter refused to reveal Pulang Araw's whereabouts.
-His family is rescued by Pulang Araw, and finally discovers Senator de Silva's involvement in the assault on Bert's family.
-Regine and her brother Bruno (Janno Gibbs) moves in with Pulang Araw.
+At this point, Senator De Silva is revealed as a corrupt government official and drug dealer who drew funding from Don Emilio in exchange for securing the reversal of the latter's conviction and a stake in De Silva's drug empire.
+De Silva subsequently joins the hunt for Pulang Araw to catch up to Hipolito in the ratings, both eyeing the top spot to secure the nomination for the Senate of the Philippines.
+Bert is later killed by Sen. De Silva's henchmen after the latter refused to reveal Pulang Araw's whereabouts.
+His family is rescued by Pulang Araw and finally discovers Senator De Silva's involvement in the assault on Bert's family, the following day Bert is given a simple funeral and buried the next day his death was finally avenged when Cardo and Romulo's group overpower and execute De Silva's lackeys.Regine and her brother Bruno (Janno Gibbs) move in with Pulang Araw.